glimpse-editor/getglimpse-web/content/posts/anniversary-plans.md

 To that end, we have ended our plans to run our own self-hosted Jenkins and Gitea servers because of the required monetary and time cost of doing so.
 Instead we will make use of [Github Actions](https://github.com/features/actions) to automate the building and packaging of our applications.
 It is a zero-cost solution that is future-proofed and easily portable to other platforms such as Gitlab CI.

-Similarly we intend to move our wiki to our Github repository instead of running MediaWiki on its own server, and we are also evaluating potential free hosts for our website.
+Similarly we intend to move our wiki to our Github repository instead of running MediaWiki on its own server, and due to [an outage we experienced](https://github.com/glimpse-editor/Glimpse/issues/395) earlier today we have already migrated our website to Github Pages.

 We believe that 0.2.0 will include all the initial functionality we promised, so our main costs from now on would be related to collaboration tools.
 Because we now know roughly how many contributors we need to provide services for and how large our user base is likely to be, we have determined that these services should be sufficient for our project's needs.